-Another option is to get an smartphone app that will help you tune your ukulele.
+Another option is to get a smartphone app that will help you tune your ukulele.
 There are lots of other apps about ukulele playing too.
 Click here to learn more about how to use Android and iOs smartphones in playing the Ukulele.

-You have a Small Guitar
+You Have a Small Guitar

-“Paul, you play a small guitar ?” that was the question of almost everyone who saw me with the ukulele.
+“Paul, you play a small guitar?” that was the question of almost everyone who saw me with the ukulele.